Christmas brings Northeast blizzard, bitter cold in Midwest

-CHICAGO (AP) — The good news for many in the Northeast and Midwest is that it’s a white Christmas.
-The bad news is a blizzard swept into parts of New England and bitter cold enveloped much of the Midwest.
+CHICAGO (AP) — The good news for many in the Northeast and Midwest was that it has been a white Christmas.
+The bad news was that a blizzard swept into parts of New England and bitter cold enveloped much of the Midwest.

+Even the usually rainy Pacific Northwest got the white stuff.
+The National Weather Service says it’s only the sixth time since 1884 that downtown Portland had measurable snow — only an inch or two — on a Dec.
+25.

-Motorists in New England were in for tough sledding as a Christmas storm was expected to bring nearly a foot of snow in places.
-A blizzard warning was issued Monday for portions of central and northern Maine, and part of the New Hampshire coast.
-Forecasters warned that snow of up to 10 inches (25 centimeters) and wind gusts up to 50 mph (80 kph) could make travel “dangerous to impossible.”
+A blizzard warning was issued Monday for portions of Maine and New Hampshire, with forecasters saying snow of up to 10 inches (25 centimeters) and wind gusts up to 50 mph (80 kph) could make travel “dangerous to impossible.”

+Most businesses were already shuttered on Christmas Day in New England.
+One of the few open was The Tobacconist cigar shop in Tewksbury, Massachusetts, where area-resident Dwayne Doherty said he welcomed the fresh blanket of snow.

+“I’m actually happy,” he said, chuckling as he made his way to his pick-up.
+“We haven’t had snow on Christmas at all in the last few years.
+It’s actually perfect.”

 Snow amounts in the Midwest were not large for this time of year.
 A storm system that swept from Nebraska through Iowa dropped around 2 inches of snow on Chicago, the weather service said.

-That was just enough to provide a picturesque backdrop for those gathering for Christmas dinners.
+That was just enough to provide a picturesque backdrop for those gathering for Christmas dinners in the Chicago area.
 But it wasn’t enough to cause havoc either on roadway or airport runaways.

 Chicago’s O’Hare International Airport was reporting just six cancelations and average delays of only 15 minutes around noon Monday.
 There were no cancellations at the city’s other major airport, Midway, and delays were less than 15 minutes on average.

-The nation’s third largest city had comparatively little snow for the season until the weekend — just over 2 inches (5 centimeters) in all, said Ricky Castro, a meteorologist with the National Weather Service.
-So, snow-lovers were pleased.
+The nation’s third largest city had comparatively little snow for the season until the weekend — just over 2 inches (5 centimeters) in all, the National Weather Service said.

-“It’s a more wintry feel for Christmas Eve and Christmas Day, with a cold week ahead,” Castro said.
+The city of Milwaukee had 103 salt trucks treating slick spots Monday, according to WITI-TV.
+The trucks were using treated salt that’s deployed when temperatures drop below 15 degrees.

 In addition to slowing travel in New England, the storm was responsible for some power outages.
 Eversource reported more than 20,000 customers in eastern Massachusetts without electricity, the bulk on Cape Cod which was feeling the brunt of strong winds.